jantimon/iconfont-webpack-plugin/README.md

 ## Should I use icon fonts for everything?

-No. Icon fonts have there use cases but same is true for SVGs, JPEGs, PNGs or even GIFs.
+No. Icon fonts have use cases but the same is true for SVGs, JPEGs, PNGs or even GIFs.
 Pick the best solution for your problem - there is no silver bullet.